Teradata/covalent-text-editor-nightly/README.md

 <img alt="Covalent" src="https://gitcdn.link/repo/Teradata/covalent/develop/src/assets/icons/covalent.svg" width="150">

+NOTE: For Angular 8 use version 2.1.0 or higher.

 Covalent is a reusable UI platform from Teradata for building web applications with common standards and tooling.
 It is based on Angular 2 and Material Design.

 Covalent-Text-Editor is an Angular Component for text and markdown editing based on Covalent and SimpleMDE.
 The component can run in both Electron and Web Browsers.